FAQs - RENTAL PROPERTY MANAGEMENT

 Do I pay for Trade Me ads or rental signs?

-Your Trade Me ad is free to you; however feature listings do attract a separate charge.
+We have an initial marketing set-up fee, which is well below what you would pay to list a property yourself.
+Your Trade Me ad is included in this; however feature listings do attract a separate charge.
 For Rent signs are free.

 Do I pay for mediation or Tenancy Tribunal proceedings?

 There is no charge to you for mediation or Tenancy Tribunal hearings if we have assessed and placed the tenant into the property.
 However, if the tenant was signed through another agency, or privately, we reserve the right to charge for time and costs for mediation and Tenancy Tribunal activity.

 There are no administration fees for reports, end-of-year financial statements, disbursements, travel costs, credit checks, rent reviews or rental appraisals.
 No hidden costs: upfront and competitive flat fees only.

 Do I pay extra for you to manage and pay for maintenance bills?